 “It still takes human hands and crafts people garage and require at every stage of production: choosing wood, routing holes, winding electronic pick-ups to spray painting and polishing each instrument to perfection.”

-“For buyers who prefer the cigarette burnt look of his guitar hero’s ax, The Fender Custom Shop can precisely hammer off corners, chip the paint with a broken beer bottle or wear the pick guard down as if it were played on a hundred stop world-tour.”
+“Some buyers prefer an antique look, complete with cigarette burns!
+The Fender Custom Shop can precisely hammer off corners, chip the paint with a broken beer bottle or wear the pick guard down as if it were played on a hundred stop world-tour.”